 At the Mandatory Registration, teams must provide the required credentials.
 All teams must provide laminated Player I.D.
-Cards from 2018-19 or 2019-20 season with photographs and registrar’s signature and signed Medical Release Forms.
+Cards from the 2020-2021 season with photographs with registrar’s signature and signed Medical Release Forms.
 All cards must be from USYSA or all from US Club Soccer .
 Teams registered through Super Y League, AYSO, or US Club Soccer must provide the appropriate travel documentation for the organization to which they are affiliated.
 NO MIX AND MATCH CARDS.

 RULES OF PLAY:

 FIFA Laws of the game will apply as modified by USYSA and CYSA-South as described herein.
 Duration (in minutes) of games by halves, and ball size are as follows:

 |DIV||PRELIM||SEMI / FINALS||BALL SIZE|

 All preliminary games will be terminated no less than 5 minutes prior to the start of the next game regardless of the amount of time played in each half up to that point.
 A game is “complete” upon completion of one half of play regardless of the circumstances of termination, with final results based on the score at termination.
 Preliminary games can end in a tie.

 Semi-Final and Final games ending in ties will go directly to Penalty Kicks.

 Halftime will be exactly 5 minutes.